-In the 2022, 2021 and 2020 editions, part of the demand side data for other bituminous coal, subbituminous coal, lignite and coal tar have been estimated by the IEA Secretariat for the years 2018, 2019 and 2020.
+From the 2020 edition, part of the demand side data for other bituminous coal, subbituminous coal, lignite and coal tar have been estimated by the IEA Secretariat for the years 2018, 2019, 2020 and 2021.
 Due to confidentiality reasons, some flows for those products were suppressed in the data submission to the IEA.
 The figures estimated have been qualified in the dataset as estimated.
 Some subtotals are not qualified as estimated but many flows within them are, this is because the subtotals were submitted but not their breakdown or part of it.

-In the 2022, 2021 and 2020 editions, part of the demand side for anthracite is confidential.
+From the 2020 edition, part of the demand side for anthracite is confidential.
 Some of the quantities reported under "Industry, not elsewhere specified" could refer to other flows.